top of page

 Program co-founder and co-director

-Dr. Tiago Lazzaretti Fernandes is a Collaborative Professor and orthopedic surgeon at the Sports Medicine Division at the University of São Paulo Medical School.
+Dr. Tiago Lazzaretti Fernandes is a Collaborative Professor, Advisor of Musculoskeletal Science Program and orthopedic surgeon at the Sports Medicine Division at the University of São Paulo Medical School.
 He co-coordinates the Regenerative Tissue Engineering Core at Sírio-Libanês Hospital and seeks to develop these new technologies for clinical practice.
 Dr. Lazzaretti has finished his post-doctorate program with a research fellowship from Harvard Medical School and did his doctorate with a fellowship from Massachusetts General Hospital, Harvard Medical School.
 He collaborates with Spalding Rehabilitation Hospital and is a site director of Harvard T.H.
 Chan School of Public Health - ECPE - Principles and Practice of Clinical Research Program (PPCR).

 PROGRAM MAIN SCHEDULE